 As part of this initiative, the BWC also launched today an advertising campaign.
 Ads will run today and Thursday in the Washington Post, Washington Times, Congress Daily AM, Congressional Quarterly, and Roll Call.
-(A copy of the first ad is attached)

 “The last time we reneged on our dues, other countries became less willing to work with the U.S. and more resistant to our proposals.
 American support is critical to make the UN more effective,” the first advertisement reads.